intive/patronage22-qa-lublin/Task4/readme.md

 - User names are unique
 - user names can't contains any whitespaces
-- user names can contain only non latin characters
+- user names can contain only latin characters
 - User names can contain only special characters characters - "_+"
 - Users that are already registered by default and can't be registerd  - "Eustachy", "John_Doe", "Gustlik", "Jan_Kos", "Wladyslaw_Kargul", "Kazimierz_Pawlak", "Trololo"
 - Page will display error message in any from to inform user about made mistake